valboz/VBBinaryLensing/docs/AdvancedControl.md

 	// Above ranges apply to source radius between 1.e-3 to 1.0.
 	// Outside this range the robustness gradually degrades,
 	// but we typically obtain very good results for reasonable values of s and q.

+Note that lower level functions such as `BinaryMag` and `BinaryMagDark` may have local failures which do not appear in `BinaryMag2`, which takes care of these particular cases.

 		//////////////////////////////////////////
 	// Image contours
 	//////////////////////////////////////////